SiyaoIsHiding/risc-v-gmp-gcd/README.md

 ```
 It needs only 6 instructions with no branching in all cases.
 Therefore, I think it is the best among all implementations I've studied.

 In addition, 50% of the time, the last bit will be 1.
 So, I also considered adding a pruning strategy to skip the whole ctz process if the last bit is 1.
-My codes with the pruning strategy is in `codes/risc_gcd_pruning.asm`.
+My codes with the pruning strategy are in `codes`/risc_gcd_pruning.asm`.
 However, it introduces branching.
 Assume the architecture is using the 5 stage pipeline, 2 cycles will be voided on each branch misprediction.
 Assume the last bit is completely random, branch prediction cannot help much.

 Overall, I think the pruning will not be worth it and I prefer the one implemented by floating point conversion with no branching involved.

 ------
-The following version of codes are now called `codes/risc_gcd_ugly.asm`. :P
+The following version of codes is now called `codes/risc_gcd_ugly.asm`. :P
 # Obsolete - RISCV64 ASM Implementation of `mpn_gcd_11` for Rivos
 In short, my codes are in `codes/risc_gcd.asm`.
 The `gmp-6.2.1.tar.gz` is the tarball of the source codes.
 You can skip to the [Test the Functionality](#test-the-functionality) section to reproduce the test result.